The Archetype Crucible

 “And this?” the elder with the case asked, holding the case up so that the faded

 “That is a key.
-It comes with trust.”
+It comes as a gift of trust.”

 “A key?
 What does this key open?” the bearded man asked.